 Remember that 99% of your team will never hear about the “popularity contest” unless you give away your influence and promote the contest.

-• The “Outsider Pro” Distraction: Stealing your influence to build their list.
+• The “Outsider Expert” Distraction: Borrowing your influence to build their list.

-When someone outside your company asks to speak to your team at an event, on a conference call, a webinar, a Skype call or Google hangout, ask yourself, “Why does this person want access to my team?”
+When someone outside your company asks to speak to your team at an event, on a conference call, a webinar, a Skype call or Google hangout, one question to as ask yourself is, “Why does this person want access to my team?”

-In most cases they want you to exchange years of your hard-earned influence with your team for a sprinkle of their magical “pro” fairy dust.
-Keep in mind, just because someone has “Pro” or “Guru” status, doesn’t mean they have character.
+In many cases they want you to exchange years of your hard-earned influence with your team for a sprinkle of their magical “expert” fairy dust.
+Keep in mind, just because someone has “Expert” or “Guru” status, doesn’t mean they have character.
 And it doesn’t mean what they teach will actually work for your team.

-An even greater danger lies in the “self-proclaimed” gurus or pros who teach what they themselves have never actually accomplished.
-Some aren’t even actively involved with a Network Marketing business.
-Some quit Network Marketing themselves but want to tell you and your team that Network Marketing is the way to go.
+An even greater danger lies in the “self-proclaimed” gurus or experts who teach what they themselves have never actually accomplished.
+Some may not be actively involved with a Network Marketing business.
+Some may have quit Network Marketing themselves but want to tell you and your team that Network Marketing is the way to go.

-So if you did quit network marketing to become a self-proclaimed guru or pro, you probably did so because you were never able to truly build a stable, sustainable and long-term Network Marketing business.
-And by default, odds are what you teach will also not create a long-term Network Marketing business.
-So why would someone who has never built a sustainable Network Marketing business want access to your team?
+So if you did quit network marketing to become a self-proclaimed guru or expert, you may have done so because you were not able to truly build a stable, sustainable and long-term Network Marketing business.
+And by default, odds are what you teach may also not create a long-term Network Marketing business.
+So why would someone who hasn’t built a sustainable Network Marketing business want access to your team?

-In most cases they want to steal your influence to get access to your team.
+In many cases they want to borrow your influence to get access to your team.

 • webinars; some for a fee, others free with an upsell for some amazing ‘package deal;’

-• selling books and audio albums to build the “pros” personal brand;
+• selling books and audio albums to build the “expert’s” personal brand;

 • promoting high-ticket (thousands of dollars) boot-camps and retreats;